imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/named_entity_recognition.md

 ### Training custom NER model using Spacy v3

-- All NER use-cases are not the same, and you may want to train custom model with new entity type.
-[Spacy](https://spacy.io/) provides option to train custom NER models as well.
-To be frank the complete process is quite complicated, but nothing to worry, strap on and let's cover the complete process here.
+- All NER use-cases are not the same, and you may want to train a custom model with new entity types.
+[Spacy](https://spacy.io/) provides an option to train custom NER models as well.
+To be frank the complete process is quite complicated, but nothing to worry, strap on and let's cover them steo by step.

 #### Config Creation

 - To begin with, we will define the settings that will be used throughout the training process.
 Starting with Spacy v3, all parameter settings need to be configured using a `.cfg` file.
 We can create a `.cfg` file following the guide [here](https://spacy.io/usage/training).
 Basically, it requires to
-  - Firstly, create a base config using the quickwidget provided at the page.
-Do remember to check the correct options.
+  - Firstly, create a base config using the quick widget provided at the [page](https://spacy.io/usage/training).
+Do remember to check the correct options. *(Refer below image for one example)*
-  - Secondly, run the command to create full config `python -m spacy init fill-config base_config.cfg config.cfg`
+  - Secondly, run CLI command to update the base config `python -m spacy init fill-config base_config.cfg config.cfg`

 <figure markdown>
     ![](../imgs/ner_training_config_init.png){ width="500" }